Gioch2709/FreeDroidWarn/README.md

 #### Install ADB for PC (Ubuntu/Debian)

-How to use it:
-Save the code below as APK_install.sh.
+Save the code as APK_install.sh.
 Open your terminal in the folder where your APKs are. chmod +x APK_install.sh to give it permission to run.
-Run it with ./install_apk.sh
+Run it with ./APK_install.sh

 #### Download app APK